Poltergeist-ix/pzVehicleWorkshop/docs/VehicleScripts.md

 | wheel | String | vehicle wheel |

 > specificItem: when true: the item type is item type + mechanicType of vehicle
+> category: nodisplay is not shows in mechanics UI, door and bodywork parts can be selected as targets of attacks.

 ## anim block